SAAB-ARTUR/UnityRT/README.md

 # UnityRT (Please try to keep this updated when/if changes to the code are made)

+This project implements traditional Raytracing methods (Bellhop http://oalib.hlsresearch.com/Rays/HLS-2010-1.pdf and Hovem's Planeray https://sintef.brage.unit.no/sintef-xmlui/bitstream/handle/11250/2380647/SINTEF+A21539.pdf?sequence=3), used to simulate underwater acoustics, in the 3D game engine Unity.
+Note that these models are implemented as 2D models but visualized in a 3D environement.
+Eigenray computations showing transmission loss, delay, distance, surface bounces, bottom bounces, and caustics are done for these models.
+This project also implements a 3D version of the Hovem Planeray model, but currently no eigenray computations are made for this model.
+All models are implemented to run on a GPU using shaders to speedup the compuations of rays.

-An executable file is located in the build-folder called "Building3DEnvironment.exe".
+An executable file called "Building3DEnvironment.exe" is located in the build-folder.
 This should be runnable even without Unity installed.

 ## Requirements
 The following steps are necessary to work with the project in Unity: